 Furthermore, we're talking about a multiplatform service so, even if you download this version for Windows PCs, you going to be able to use all its functions on other devices because there are versions for Mac, and also mobile apps for Android and iPhone.

 How does Google Drive work?

-To use this online storage service you've only got to download the application's client to your computer.
+To use this online storage service you've only got to download Google Drive for PC.
 Once downloaded, you can configure it to associate one or several folders on your PC with the application.
 That means that each time you place a file in one of those folders or modify an already existing file, and provided that you're online, the latter will sync with your folder on the cloud.
-From that moment, you'll be able to access it from any other device through the GDrive app or accessing your account by means of the web version.
+From that moment, you'll be able to access it from any other device through the GDrive app or by accessing your account by means of the web version.

 Is it better than Dropbox?
 Better than OneDrive?
 Better than Box?
-The truth is that they're all very similar, the thing is that depending on our applications, email or even devices, we might be more interested in using one or the other.
+Well, the truth is that they're all very similar, the thing is that depending on our applications, email, or even devices, we might be more interested in using one or the other.
 For instance, OneDrive's integration with Microsoft Office is a great advantage regarding Google's Drive if we're users of this office suite:

 - Store your files on the cloud.
 Upload your files to your online storage space and access them when and wherever you want.